 Marmara Ferryboats and sea buses provide service between cities through the sea coasts.
 For instance, IDO voyages enable you to easily reach other cities such as Yalova, Bursa, Bandirma, or Iznik from the docks in Istanbul.
-For example, if you want to travel by ferryboats from Yenikapi port on the European side of Istanbul to Bursa, you can find a ticket for about 60 TL / 6,19 USD.
+For example, if you want to travel by ferryboats from Yenikapi port on the European side of Istanbul to Bursa, you can find a ticket for about for economy class is 56 TL/3,65 USD, business class is 101 TL/6,57 USD, first class is 650 TL/42,28 USD.
 You have to follow the hours on the website, but there are ferryboats and sea buses almost every day of the week.

 For example, here is the price list for the Canakkale – Eceabat line: 5 TL / 0,52 USD for each passenger, 85 TL/ 8,77 USD for each automobile, 265 TL/ 27,34 USD for each bus.
 If you have a Gestcard, you will get a discount ticket.

-In Turkey, taxies operate within the scope of the permission they receive from the municipality.
-Taxi drivers have to activate the taximeter as soon as the passengers get on their car.
+In Turkey, taxis operate within the scope of the permission they receive from the municipality.
+Taxi drivers have to activate the taximeter as soon as the passengers get in their car.
 The fares of the taxis serving in each province of Turkey vary.

 7. Cruise Ships